erdoukki/lede-insomnia/README.md

 * perl
 * redis 4
 * msmtp
+* mysql 5.1
+  * or replace with mariadb
 * mariadb 5.5

 I cant's list all of it, there is enough for now.
 See what is in [create from scratch](docs/create-from-scratch.md).